CartoDB/carto-selfhosted-helm/customizations/README.md

 ### Google Compute Storage

-In order to use Google Compute Storage custom buckets you need use a [custom Service account](#custom-google-cloud-platform-service-account), this is the same that you provide to CARTO Support Team before Self Hosted installation.
+In order to use Google Compute Storage custom buckets you need:
+- Create and provide a [custom Service account](#custom-google-cloud-platform-service-account), this is the same that you provide to CARTO Support Team before the Self Hosted installation.
 Remember to grant proper IAM permissions to the custom buckets.

 Add the following lines to your `customizations.yaml` change the name of the buckets with your own settings: